Start From The Beginning: Hiking in Argentina

 We first spotted our dinner as the minibus pulled up to the farm.
 A handsome cowboy tipped his hat to us, as he dragged a bleating sheep away from the herd.
 We immediately learned two things from a charming young woman who welcomed us to the farm.
 Cowboys in South American lowlands are called gauchos and that sheep was going to be our dinner.

 All three of us, unsettled by the mournful bleating sounds still within our hearing range, immediately agreed among ourselves to go vegetarian for this meal.
 We have been eating a lot of meat during our time in Argentina, where locals are known for their voracious beef consumption habits and our carnivorous meals were a reflection of that.
-We were assured that there would be plenty of other options on the dinner table and that this sheep would still not be spared, as there were other guests arriving that day.
+We were assured that there would be plenty of other options on the dinner table and that this sheep would still not be spared, as other guests were arriving that day.

 The next few hours flew by.
 We took turns milking a cow and petting a baby cow.
 We watched a sheep shearing presentation and someone in our group even tried the feat of balancing the sheep on its ass (a position in which any given sheep immediately becomes placated and stops trying to wriggle free), while wielding large shearing scissors.
 After witnessing the gaucho cut himself with those scissors, I decided sheep shearing wasn’t for me.
 We had a long horseback ride around the farm and even took a short walk as well.
 I especially enjoyed meeting a happy, broadly smiling horse out in the field that seemed to be posing for our pictures.
 It wasn’t until we were sitting at a large dining room table on the veranda when Ayala mentioned how funny the smiling horse was, that the gaucho explained that a horse showing all its teeth is a sign of aggression, and we were probably going to be bitten if we got any closer.